Exosomes Market Size and Share

 Venture-Capital & Big-Pharma Funding of Extracellular-Vesicle Pipelines

-Early-2025 witnessed several financing rounds above USD 50 million, signaling investor confidence in vesicle-mediated drug delivery.
+Early-2025 witnessed several financing rounds above USD 50 million, signaling investor confidence in vesicle-mediated drug delivery and reinforcing momentum across the exosomes market.
 A licensing deal between Brexogen and BMI Korea for an exosome injectable carried an upfront payment near USD 23 million.
 Funding increasingly favors platforms with modular cargo-loading technologies and scalable manufacturing, prompting large pharmaceutical companies to partner or acquire specialty firms.
 This capital influx accelerates clinical timelines and sustains double-digit growth in the exosomes market.

 Rising Academic-Industry Consortia Accelerating Biomarker Validation